-Since everything will be made of thin fabric, it is expected to be very light.
+Since everything will be made of thin inflatable fabric, it is expected to be very light.
 Dealing with sunlight for heat creation only, allows not to be too binding for the geometry.
 Just please also remark that such a solution allows functioning without any rotating engine to follow the sun daily and no SADM!
 Of course, alternative architectures still are under study.

-8. Making of the device

-The making of the device is through inflation and polymerization of fabric under UV's.
+5. Making of the device.
+The making of the device is through inflation and polymerization of fabric under UVs.
 Typically, the mast is inflatable and could be, say, unfolded through inflation the same way as a fishing rod is.
-The typical mass for such a mast is about 1kg/m.
-Then the torus is inflated with tricks allowing having parts of it with a parabolic surface with the right characteristics and other parts which will disappear under UV's once the parabolic shapes will have hardened.
+The typical mass for such a mast is about 1 kg/m.

+Then the torus is inflated with tricks allowing having parts of it with a parabolic surface with the right characteristics and other parts which will disappear under UVs once the parabolic shapes will have hardened.
+Typically, after inflation and therefore deployment, the blue parts in the figure 8 will polymerize whereas the red ones will "melt" under UVs.